Septembers loan data for Spain released by INE.

 The reality if thought through logically is that no-one even with a 20% drop in currency would look to change their loan to the currency in which they earn.
 Firstly currencies fluctuate and rarely stay at very low levels if historically they have a range level against the euro.
 Unless the country is ion its knees the drop will eventually rectify itself so the issue would be short term.

-When the capital was changed to the new currency the loan level would increase accordingly so when looking at impact most borrowers would not wish to change the currency and increase the amount they owe for something that will doubtless adjust back in the short or medium term.
+When the capital was changed to the new currency the mortgage in Spain level would increase accordingly so when looking at impact most borrowers would not wish to change the currency and increase the amount they owe for something that will doubtless adjust back in the short or medium term.

 However as the law stipulates the lender must allow a currency change, if they cannot deal in that currency they cannot take view it is unlikely to happen as if it does they have to abide with request.